vss2sn/path_planning/README.md

 #### Notes on CMake Options: ####
 1. To run each algorithm independently, set `BUILD_INDIVIDUAL` to `ON` (Executables created: `dijkstra`, `a_star`, etc).
 If you want to run all of them on the same grid, set `BUILD_INDIVIDUAL` to `OFF` (Executable created: `main`).
 2. To run tests, set `BUILD_INDIVIDUAL` to `OFF` and TEST to `ON`.
+3. Set `CHECK_COVERAGE` to check code coverage.
+4. Set `DYNAMIC_ALGOS` to build the dynamic runs of LPA* and D* Lite (No tests check the dynamic runs of these algorithms in the test section.
+Code coverage is > 90% when these are not included in code coverage)
+5. Set `CUSTOM_DEBUG_HELPER_FUNCION` to build functions that are used primarily for debugging (excluded from code coverage)
+6. Set `TRAVIS` to allow Travis CI to run correctly

 <a name="notes_on_travis_ci_integration"></a>
 #### Notes on Travis CI integration: ####